Fujiko Fujio: Fujiko Fujio

 From July 1953 to around January 1988, the two published both collaborations and individual works under one pen name, Fujiko Fujio (藤子 不二雄).

 Fujiko F. Fujio

-Fujimoto used the pen name Fujiko F. Fujio, officially written Fujiko・F・Fujio (藤子・F・不二雄, Fujiko Efu Fujio), from 1989 until his death.
+Fujimoto used the pen name Fujiko F. Fujio, stylized as Fujiko・F・Fujio (藤子・F・不二雄), from 1989 until his death.

-Fujiko Fujio A
+Fujiko A. Fujio

-Abiko used the pen name Fujiko Fujio A, officially written Fujiko Fujio Ⓐ (藤子不二雄Ⓐ, Fujiko Fujio Ē), from 1988 until his death.
+Abiko used the pen name Fujiko Fujio A, stylized as Fujiko Fujio Ⓐ (藤子不二雄Ⓐ), from 1988 until his death.
+His pen name is romanized as Fujiko A. Fujio in Western publications.

-It is commonly misspelled "Fujiko A. Fujio"; Abiko never used this spelling.

 Biography

 Hiroshi Fujimoto and Motoo Abiko were both from Toyama Prefecture.
 Fujimoto was born on December 1, 1933, and Abiko on March 10, 1934.
 Abiko transferred to Fujimoto's elementary school in Takaoka City and happened to see Fujimoto drawing in a notebook.
 The two became lifelong friends, and during the early years of their friendship kept their illustrations hidden from friends and classmates out of embarrassment.

 In junior high school they were greatly influenced by Osamu Tezuka and his manga series Shin Takarajima.
 Fujimoto built a homemade episcope and together they wrote a piece for it called Tenküma, which was their first collaborative work.
 They started submitting work to periodicals such as Manga Shōnen and opened a joint savings account through Japan Post to which they both contributed funds and which they used to purchase art supplies.
 They divided all income and expenses equally between each other, a practice they continued throughout the life of their partnership.

 In high school, they made their publishing debut, Tenshi no Tama-chan being adopted for serialization by Mainichi Shogakusei Shimbun in 1951.
 That same year they paid a visit to Tezuka's residence in Takarazuka, Hyōgo and showed him illustrations for their work titled Ben Hur.
 Tezuka complimented the two's abilities, some years later commenting that he knew then they were going to be major figures in the manga industry.
 Abiko and Fujimoto treasured the meeting with the respected Tezuka, and kept the Ben Hur illustrations for their entire lives.
 It was at this time they decided to make their partnership permanent.
 The two initially adopted the name Tezuka Fujio out of respect, but later changed it to Ashizuka Fujio as they perceived the use of the name "Tezuka" as too close to that of their idol.

 Because both Fujimoto and Abiko were eldest sons respectively, they decided to take company jobs after graduating from high school in 1952.
 Fujimoto found employment with a confectionery company, and Abiko began working for the Toyama Newspaper Company.
 However, Fujimoto quit within a matter of days.
 Fujimoto then dedicated his time to submitting work to periodicals, with Abiko assisting him on the weekends.
 Their first serial as Ashizuka Fujio was terminated in a few episodes, followed by success with the post-apocalyptic science fiction series Utopia: The Last World War (UTOPIA—最後の世界大戦, UTOPIA: Saigo no Sekai Taisen).